ALL ABOUT OUR THREE LIBRARIES

 - A question and answer section where visitors can check out their general knowledge.

 - An introduction to the diagram with point-by-point explanations.

 - A summary of all the key terms used on the page.

 - Additional information on how to use the resources on the page.

 Diagrams can be downloaded in JPEG and AI format.

 The AI format (Adobe Illustrator) allows users to edit the images for their own purposes.

 The JPEG format makes it easy to place or paste diagrams into essays and assignments.
 All diagrams are exactly the same width which means they will maintain a consistent size when used in essays.
 They appear at their best when allowed to run right across the page from margin to margin.

 Any text on the website can be cut and pasted into your own notes.
 Read our posts about Copyright and our Guide to Citations for more information.
 (A citation is a reference to a book, article, web page, or other published item that you add to your work so people know where information comes from).

-When you click on a link it opens a new tab in your browser with displays a definition and explanation of a term.
+When you click on a link it opens a new tab in your browser and displays a definition and explanation of the term you selected.